Join us on the last Tuesday of each month at 7pm for our free Quiz Night

-Quiz from January 31st, 2017
+Quiz from October 31st, 2017

 Each answer is worth 1 point with the exception of the Money Ball Question, which is worth 3 if correct, minus 1 if incorrect and the picture round, where each question has two parts with a point for each part correctly answered, three points if you get both parts right.
 Answering all questions correctly is worth 50 points.

 S. C. A. R. E. – A Frightening Films Round